Buyer GuideBuyer evaluation

 Pricing reality for small teams

-A small team's purchasing budget for software is usually $50–$300/month.
-Anything above that and the tool has to demonstrably replace a person, not assist one.
+A small team's purchasing budget for software is usually tight.
+Anything above a lightweight SMB subscription has to demonstrably replace recurring work, not just organize it.

 The honest recommendation